apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-Network Aceess Control Lists can only be created if the service "NetworkACL"
+Network Access Control Lists can only be created if the service
-is supported by the used offering for deploying the VPC.
+"NetworkACL" is supported by the created VPC.

 Define a Network Access Control List (ACL) to control incoming
-(ingress) and outgoing (egress) traffic between the associated tier and
+(ingress) and outgoing (egress) traffic between the associated tier
-external networks (other tiers of the VPC as well as public networks).
+and external networks (other tiers of the VPC as well as public networks).

 About Network ACL Lists
 ^^^^^^^^^^^^^^^^^^^^^^^

 In CloudStack terminology, a Network ACL is a group of Network ACL rules.
-Network ACL rules are processed by there order, starting with the lowest
+Network ACL rules are processed by theire order, starting with the lowest
 numbered rule.
-Each rule defines at least the affected protocol, traffic type,
+Each rule defines at least a affected protocol, traffic type,
-action and effected network.
-The following table shows the exemplary content
+action and afected destination / source network.
+The following table shows a
-of a "default_deny" ACL.
+exemplary content of a "default_deny" ACL.

 .. cssclass:: table-striped table-bordered table-hover